 All applications for the Innovative Ideas Grant will be given thorough consideration.
 Successful applications will meet one or more of the following criteria:

-- Impact on a number of CASE III professionals;
+Impact on a number of District III professionals;

-- Opportunities for professional development of CASE III members;
+Opportunities for professional development of District III members;

-- Indication of collaboration between CASE III member institutions;
+Indication of collaboration between District III member institutions;

-- Programs that enhance what is generally offered at the District conference and supported by the DIII strategic initiatives.
+Programs that enhance what is generally offered at the District conference and supported by the District III strategic initiatives.

-- Grant recipients will coordinate the marketing of their programs with CASE III.
+Grant recipients will coordinate the marketing of their programs with District III.